 As for what those penalties are is down to the employer.
 Action could be taken against the individuals concerned via standard disciplinary procedures such as verbal and written warnings.
 Controls could be put in place to curb Internet activity – such as blocks placed on certain websites – social media sites/news sites for example – when employees are spending too much time online.
 Those blocks could be temporary or even time-based, only allowing personal Internet use during breaks or at times when workloads are typically low.

-WebTitan – An Easy Solution to Reduce Productivity Losses and Curb Cyberloafing
+WebTitan – An Easy Solution to Improve Productivity Restrict Cyberloafing Losses

 Such controls are easily applied with WebTitan.
 WebTitan is an Internet filter for enterprises that can be used to reclaim lost productivity and block access to web content that is unacceptable in the workplace.

-WebTitan allows Internet controls to be easily set for individual employees, user groups, or the entire organisation, with the ability to apply time-based web filtering controls.
+WebTitan allows Internet controls to be easily set for individual employees, user groups, or the entire organization, with the ability to apply time-based web filtering controls.

 Preventing all employees from accessing the Internet for personal reasons may not be the best way forward, as that could have a negative impact on morale which can similarly reduce productivity.
 However, some controls can certainly help employers reduce productivity losses.
 Internet filtering can also lower legal liability by preventing illegal activities and the accessing of adult content in the workplace and can help to prevent the development of a hostile work environment.